ezbuckeye/computer-system/README.md

 ## Concurrency

 - What factors lead to increased concurrency in applications since about 2005?
   Since clock speed increases, the chip dissipates more heat.(especially as circuit elements shrink in size)
   While exotic cooling is impractical in most modern systems, this leads to the trend of "Same speed, but multiple cores" for CPU.
   In order to fully utilize multiple cores, it's necessary to increase concurrency in applications to be faster.

 - What two options/approaches are covered in the class slides for building concurrent applications?
 What are the advantages and disadvantages of each approach?
+  - Option 1: Build apps from many communicating processes
+    - Pros:
+      - Don't need new abstractions
+      - ⭕️good for security
+    - Cons:
+      - Cumbersome programming
+      - High communication overheads
+      - Expensive context switching(why?⭕️)
+  - Option 2: New abstraction -> thread